COVID-19 Lockdown Trends in Multifamily (Webinar Summary)

 In the event there is an emergency onsite and the applicable SDS is not listed in the corporate or site-level repository - no worries with eBinder - just scan the barcode or UPC code on the label, and the app will pull down SDS on the fly and add it to your repository. eBinder can also digitally share an SDS with others (like first-responders), even if they don't have the app.

-Final Point: This is by no means an exhaustive list, so if you or your maintenance team has a must-have app they use on the job, by all means, let us know!
+Final Point: This is by no means an exhaustive list, so if you or your maintenance team has a must-have apartment maintenance app they use on the job, by all means, let us know!
 Just send an email at info@servusconnect.com.

 Is the Technology Interface the Next Amenity In Multifamily?

-Everything seems to be "Smart" these days.
+Everything seems to be "smart" these days.
 Locks, speakers, thermostats, lights, TVs, register vents, refrigerators, faucets, security systems, cameras....the list goes on!

 There are plenty of options in the market for multifamily apartment operators to offer "smart" amenities.